silviamaggi/smd-com/_posts/2020-07-20-ravelry-rebranding.md

 ## The precedent

-While researching this blog post, I found [an article](https://www.auckland.ac.nz/en/news/2020/07/01/the-website-making-people-sick.html){:target="_blank"} stating that this cannot be anything different than **mass hysteria**.
+While researching this blog post, I found [an article](https://www.auckland.ac.nz/en/news/2020/07/01/the-website-making-people-sick.html){:target="_blank" rel="noopener"} stating that this cannot be anything different than **mass hysteria**.

-But what happened in 2013 when Apple released [iOS 7](http://www.theguardian.com/technology/2013/sep/27/ios-7-motion-sickness-nausea){:target="_blank"} proves that those reactions are **genuine**.
-The issue with the iPhone’s operating system was clear: the newly introduced **animations** and the way they were implemented made people with [vestibular disorders](https://vestibular.org/understanding-vestibular-disorder){:target="_blank"} **sick**.
+But what happened in 2013 when Apple released [iOS 7](http://www.theguardian.com/technology/2013/sep/27/ios-7-motion-sickness-nausea){:target="_blank" rel="noopener"} proves that those reactions are **genuine**.
+The issue with the iPhone’s operating system was clear: the newly introduced **animations** and the way they were implemented made people with [vestibular disorders](https://vestibular.org/understanding-vestibular-disorder){:target="_blank" rel="noopener"} **sick**.
 In Ravelry’s case, even those who are free from these issues are **suffering** from visiting the site.

 The Epilepsy Foundation of America issued a **warning** and indicated what might be the **trigger** to the seizures.
 Follow the thread on Twitter: